Isisphinx/IsisDicomAPI/docs/docs.md

 ## movePatient

-This route move a patient from a server to an another
+This route moves a patient from one server to another.

 method : PUT

 url : /v2/Destinations/:Server/Patients/:Patient

-Parameters : - Server : name of the emitting server

-             - Patient : PatientID

 ### Parameters

 -   `ctx`
 -   `next`
+-   `Server`  : Name of the destination server
+-   `Patient`  : PatientID

 ## checkIfAlreadyExists